voodoocreation/react-test-wrapper/docs/enzyme/WrapperWithRedux.md

 ### `withReduxState`
 Sets the scenario-specific Redux store state to be used - cleared after `mount`, `render` or `shallow` are called.

+### `withMergedReduxArrays`
+Toggles whether arrays get merged or not in Redux state.

 ### `mount`
 Mounts the component with the Enzyme `mount` function, using the currently-set data.
 Returns a `ReactWrapper` instance, which also includes a `store` property.